juniorabranches/react-repo-git-info/README.md

-# Lista usuário seus repositórios do github com React + JSX
+# List github users and your repositories with React + JSX

 # To run:
 * > npm install